robtweed/qewd-jsdb/REPL.md

 However it will increase in significance as your saved documents get larger.
 There are actually two implications of using the *true* argument to ensure that you get arrays properly returned:

-- to do so, the *getDocument()* logic has to use nested *forEachChild()* methods to exhaustively walk the entire tree via its subscripts;
+- to do so, the *getDocument()* logic has to recursively call *forEachChild()* methods to exhaustively walk the entire tree via its subscripts;
-- at each iteration of the *forEachChild()* methods, at each level of nesting, the logic has to spend time inspecting the subscript values to see whether they start at zero and continue as an unbroken sequence of consecutive integers.
+- at every iteration of each *forEachChild()* method, at every level of the hierarchy, the logic has to spend time inspecting the subscript values to see whether they start at zero and continue as an unbroken sequence of consecutive integers.
 This gets costly if there are lots of huge arrays containing lots of members.

 By comparison, if you don't add the *true* argument, *getDocument()* uses the more efficient *forEachLeafNode()* method to walk the hierarchy, and applies no subscript inspection.

-You can see the [*getDocument()*](https://github.com/robtweed/ewd-document-store/blob/master/lib/proto/getDocument.js) implementation logic here, if you're interested to see how it actually works.
+You can see the [*getDocument()* implementation logic here](https://github.com/robtweed/ewd-document-store/blob/master/lib/proto/getDocument.js)
+, if you're interested to see how it actually works.

 Just one further way to demonstrate how this array abstraction is applied.
 Let's deliberately break the consecutive